polkadot-developers/substrate-developer-hub.github.io/docs/contracts/faq.md

 title: "Frequently Asked Questions"
 ---

-This page will answer a number of common questions you may have when starting to build smart contracts for Substrate using ink!
+This page will answer a number of common questions you may have when starting to build smart contracts for Substrate.

+## ink!

-## How to use `env` in non-message functions
+### How to use `env` in non-message functions

 Currently, ink! hides some special details about calling messages that allows users to easily work with the environment like `env.caller()`.
 However, this support only works for message functions; those which are `pub(external)`.